savonrb/httpi/README.md

 -------------

 The `HTTPI` module uses one of the available adapters to execute HTTP requests.
-It currently supports GET, POST, PUT and DELETE requests:
+It supports GET, POST, HEAD, PUT and DELETE requests:

 ### GET